Baker, Denver: Character

+In 2025, two major sports stadium projects were announced at the south and north ends of Baker's west edge.
+At the south end of the neighborhood, a stadium for an expansion team of the National Women's Soccer League, Denver Summit FC, got final Denver City Council approval in December 2025.
+The team will build in the still-undeveloped Gates Rubber site, and plans to hold its first game there in 2028.
+Months after the Denver Summit project began its approval process, the Denver Broncos, working through the Walton-Penner Family Ownership Group, announced their intent to purchase the Burnham Yard, a decommissioned railroad maintenance facility in the La Alma/Lincoln Park and Baker neighborhoods, and surrounding properties to build a new Broncos stadium plus 5 to 7 million square feet of other development.
+As of early 2026, the project is still going through approval processes.
+While the stadium itself, planned to open in 2030, will be two blocks north of Baker, the properties be redeveloped, plus related changes to the transportation network, extend south of 6th Ave. into Baker.

 Phil Milstein Park is the largest park within Baker, at 5.48 acre.
 It occupies the extreme northwest corner of Baker and is only accessible from outside the neighborhood.
 Within Baker's residential area are Dailey Park, at W. Ellsworth Ave. and S. Cherokee St. (2.66 acre), and Hector M. Flores Park, at W. 4th Ave. and N. Galapago St. (0.36 acre).
-Vanderbilt Park East (3.51 acre) is not yet developed, but is a designated park property within the Broadway Station redevelopment.
+Vanderbilt Park East (3.51 acre) is an undeveloped designated park property adjacent to the Denver Summit FC stadium site within the Broadway Station redevelopment.
+Denver has set aside funds from the stadium project to rework existing plans and develop this park.

 Baker is served by several bus lines and two light rail stations, Alameda station and I-25 & Broadway station.